tsc-collection/tsc-tpm/docs/tsc-ruby-api.md

 TSC Ruby Applicaiton Framework and API
 ======================================

-This document present the inforamtion on Ruby application framework and the corresponding API that is part of TSC packate.
+This document presents the inforamtion on Ruby application framework and the corresponding API that is part of TSC package.

 Overview
 --------